A person holding a glass of alcohol

 During recovery, your liver is playing catch-up.
 Meanwhile, other organs that have been affected, such as your brain and nervous system, are also trying to revert to their normal functions.
 It's pretty amazing teamwork!

-First 6-12 Hours: Emergency Treatment
+The First 6-12 Hours: Emergency Care

 When someone is admitted to the hospital with suspected alcohol poisoning, the first few hours are crucial.
 Here’s what happens during this initial phase: